 Based on the chemical proportions determined above, the TAH exit gas pressure and temperature the primary acid dew points can be estimated.
 The value for each component is varied from 0 to 200% of the original value to determine the variation in the dew point temperature.
 An example is provided below based on a 1% SO3 conversion rate from SO2.

-Based on the Figure 5, the primary driver of the corrosion is usually sulfuric acid.
+As Figure 5 shows, the primary driver of the corrosion is usually sulfuric acid.
 Considering that one of the primary drivers of the acid dew point temperature is the moisture in the flue gas, it is important to see how variation in moisture affects the acid dew point temperature.

 As can be seen in Figure 6, increases in moisture content drive the acid dew point upward.
 Moisture in the flue gas has the widest variation with time.
 These variations are based on changes in both fuel, and combustion air.
 Moisture content around 20% in the exit gas is not uncommon in biomass combustion processes.
 The determination of the potential for acid dew point corrosion is not a simple matter.
 There are a wide variety of inputs, some of which the operator has no control or knowledge that they are occurring.
 Additionally, operational control is often based on average gas temperature, not tube metal temperatures.